 The postgraduate Centre for Women's Studies at York provides a flourishing interdisciplinary environment for research and is able to offer supervision in a wide range of Women's Studies issues to both full- and part-time students.
 Each year there are approximately 35 students studying for research degrees.
 Throughout their period of registration, students are given specialised research supervision in their main area of study.
 This is supported by an academic thesis panel, designed to offer additional help and guidance.
+You may commence your research degree in either the month of October, January or April.

 'I chose CWS York, based on the programme and its reputation in the UK.
 Everyone I asked, I kept being told that CWS was the best Women’s Study Centre in the UK.